 Bare root is a great way to go on fruit trees.
 While the trees are dormant during the winter they are removed from the ground.
-Bare root trees then acclimate more quickly to new soil conditions and they are also more economical.
+Bare root trees acclimate more quickly to new soil conditions and they are also more economical.

 Young's Bare Root